-This is la Siguanaba a spirit that is after the soul of unfaithful men.
-Whenever a man approaches trying to seduce her she slowly starts walking away, men hypnotized by her start following her until they reach the outside of the city.
+This is La Siguanaba, which is a spirit that is after the soul of unfaithful men.
+Whenever a man approaches trying to seduce her, she slowly starts walking away.
+Men hypnotized by her start following her until they reach the outside of the city.
 That’s when she turns around shows her horrendous horse face and takes the guy’s soul.

 There is only one way to survive her attack.
 You have to bite a silver cross and start praying for help.
 She will immediately freak out and disappear.

 Locals say that this canyon is the place of origin of La Llorona legend that is spread all over Central America.

 She was a beautiful woman who had two kids.
 But she fell in love with a rich, local rancher.
 She wanted to marry him, but he wasn't going to do that with a mother of two.
 Her kids were definitely an obstacle between her and the rancher so she decided to take them down to the river and drowned them.
 The rancher never married her, and she forever regretted killing her boys.

 Plus, she was since condemned to walk the world searching for her dead boys for eternity.
 Since then tons of people all over the region have said to hear some terrible screams of a woman calling for her kids.

 So be careful if you are out at night and hear her say "ay mis hijos."
 You will surely feel paralyzed from fear.

 She usually takes the street that goes from the main entrance to the city or town to the local cemetery.
 If you see her directly, she might take your soul.
 So if you hear her and think she might be near, be sure not to turn your back on her.
 If you do, she will instantly jump in front of you.

 People that live around the canyon say that if you go down to the base of the canyon and call for her, she will appear.